 Hong Kong's anti–spam framework is set out in the Unsolicited Electronic Messages Ordinance (Cap.
 593), under which three types of Do–Not–Call (DNC) registers are maintained, namely the DNC for fax, short messages and pre–recorded telephone messages.
 Person-to-person telemarketing calls are not regulated by this framework.

-In 2019, a legislative proposal was published to implement the new DNC to provide an "opt out" framework to permit recipients to request to stop receiving person–to–person telemarketing calls.
-The Government is currently drafting the relevant bill.
+In 2019, a legislative proposal was published to implement the new DNC to provide an "opt out" framework to permit recipients to request to stop receiving person‑to‑person telemarketing calls.
+At the time of writing, the relevant bill is not yet announced.

 The principles as stated in the Ordinance also apply in the online environment.
 For example, under the Ordinance, data users have the obligation to inform data subjects of the purposes for collecting their personal data, even if personal data is collected through the Internet.
 If a website uses cookies to collect personal data from its visitors, this should be made known to them.
 Data users should also inform the visitors whether and how non–acceptance of the cookies will affect the functionality of the website.